brevzin/cpp_proposals/2996_reflection/reflection.md

 The template `bases_of` returns the direct base classes of the class type represented by its first argument, in declaration order.

 `enumerators_of` returns the enumerator constants of the indicated enumeration type in declaration order.

+`subobjects_of` returns the reflections of the [subobjects](https://eel.is/c++draft/intro.object#def:subobject) of the type

+* for a class type, the reflections of the direct base class subobjects followed by the non-static data members, in declaration order.
+* for an array type, the reflections of the elements of the array, in sequence [This part isn't implemented yet.]{.ednote}

 Each variant named `accessible_meow_of` simply returns the result of `meow_of` filtered on `is_accessible`.
 Note that this might change to be `is_accessible_from(e, context)` rather than simply `is_accessible(e)`.